decentralized-identity/ion-cli/README.md

   FRIENDLYNAME  of the DID to use to sign the payload

 OPTIONS
   -d, --directory=directory  (required) from which to read DID and key.
+Defaults to environment variable DID_PATH if
+                             set.

   -h, --help                 show CLI help

   -k, --kid=kid              [default: key-1]  of the private key to use for signing.

   -s, --detached             flag indicating a payload-detached JWS should be output.
 Default is false.

 EXAMPLES